sudheerj/reactjs-interview-questions/README.md

 6.  ### When to use a Class Component over a Function Component?

     If the component needs _state or lifecycle methods_ then use class component otherwise use function component.

     _However, from React 16.8 with the addition of Hooks, you could use state , lifecycle methods and other features that were only available in class component right in your function component._
-    _So, it is always recommended to use Function components, unless you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries _
+    _So, it is always recommended to use Function components, unless you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries._

     **[⬆ Back to Top](#table-of-contents)**